Why GPU Quotas Kill Creators Before Content Flows

 | \(t = 1.5\lambda\) | 1.12/s | 0.28/s | Cliff: Creator hazard now rising rapidly |

-At \(t = \lambda\) (characteristic tolerance), viewers have already accumulated significant risk (\(F_v(\lambda_v) = 63.2\%\)), while creators are only beginning to notice delays (\(F_c(\lambda_c) = 63.2\%\) by definition, but at 90s not 3.4s).
-The \(k_c = 4.5\) shape means creator hazard stays near zero until approaching the threshold, then spikes.
+At \(t = \lambda\) (characteristic tolerance), viewers have already accumulated significant risk (\(F_v(\lambda_v) = 63.2\%\)), while creator hazard is still low in absolute terms because their tolerance threshold is 90s, not 3.4s.
+Both CDFs equal 63.2% at their respective \(\lambda\) by definition, but the high \(k_c = 4.5\) shape means creator hazard stays near zero until approaching 90s, then spikes rapidly.

 Connecting Logistic Regression (\(\hat{\beta}\)) to Weibull (\(k\))